mm80843/T3.5/docs/Blueprint/PBN__Blueprint_9.md

 # Blueprint: __PBN:BP_10__ (PBN__Blueprint_9)

+## Property: has_BPDemonstrated

+N/A

 ## Property: has_BPProblem

 Lack of knowledge can lead to important elements being forgotten or excluded during the design phase.
 Those can include densely used areas or insufficient ventilation network.

+## Property: has_BPRestriction

+There is no basis for such procurement.
+Budgetary issues are the main obstacle.
+In the absence of a mandatory standard, the cheapest solution may be the safest in terms of risk.

+## Property: has_BPPhase

+Design & Construction

 ## Property: has_BPDescription

 The COVID-19 introduced a new agenda for the built environment: epidemic adaptation and mitigation.
 This leads to a new approach to building design and operation, the maturity of which is currently low and relatively unexplored.
 The idea is to create a template with RFP elements related to epidemic adaptation and mitigation that building or space owners can use in the procurement process to ensure a higher level of incorporation of epidemic adaptation and mitigation measures.

+## Property: has_BPTransmission

+All

+## Property: has_BPReason

+Tender documents are needed by the project owner to formulate its needs and requirements for its supply chain.
+Lack of knowledge can lead to important elements being forgotten or omitted at the design stage, resulting in a lack of focus or insight into appropriate actions.

+## Property: has_BPScale

+GBN

 ## Property: has_BPContext